mdlacasse/Owl/README.md

 detailed description of the underlying mathematical model can be found [here](https://raw.github.com/mdlacasse/Owl/main/docs/owl.pdf).

-Owl is currently implemented through a combination of Python modules and Jupyter notebooks, but its simple API also serves as a back-end for a Web application being developed using Streamlit.
+While Owl can be used through a Jupyter notebooks, its simple API also serves as a back-end for a Web application using Streamlit.
 The `ui` directory implements all of Owl's functionality through a web brower interface.
-To run, simply click on `owlplanned.cmd` once all dependencies hae been installed.
+To run, simply run `owlplanned.cmd` once all dependencies have been installed.

 Not every retirement decision strategy can be framed as an easy-to-solve optimization problem.
 In particular, if one is interested in comparing different withdrawal strategies,